 The most reasonable and well backed answer to this question is CIA director Dulles, who was an military-industry complex extremist of the most extremist kind.

-Kennedy hampered various CIA operations Dulles had invested in, a lot.
-One of them being a coup Dulles prepared and put into action to depose then President of France, Charles de Gaulle:
+Kennedy hampered various CIA operations Dulles had invested in – considerably.
+One of them was a coup which Dulles prepared and put into action to depose then President of France, Charles de Gaulle:

-The above is no conspiracy theory, no assumption, no hypothesis.
-CIA had arranged a coup to depose President of France, it was put into motion, President of France had to call in the support of people against the military, people set up barricades on the streets to defend against the army in case the army acted.
+The above is no conspiracy theory, it is not an assumption, neither a hypothesis.
+CIA did arrange a coup to depose the President of France, and it was put into motion, President of France had to call in the support of people against the military, people set up barricades on the streets to defend against the army in case the army acted.
 Kennedy personally intervened and rendered all the help he could give to de Gaulle, including leaking information to press, French government, giving intelligence, and even more: